allomambo/queso/docs/components/modal.md

 ::: warning Warning
 The method below is still supported for backward compatibility, but the `trigger` slot approach is preferred for new code.
 Use it only if you need programmatic control from multiple places or complex conditional logic.

-See the [Migration Guide](#breaking-changes) for detailed examples and migration steps.
+See the [QuesoModal migration guide](/components/modal-migration) for detailed examples and migration steps.
 :::

 <details>